marwankau/cpit210-course-project/README.md

 - stating the problem need to be solved
 - explanation of each component used
 - explanation of whole circuit/integration of component
-- how often you update/participate/contribute in group repository
+- how often you update/participate/contribute in the group repository

 ## Deadline
 Monday 29 / 7 / 1444 H, *20 Feb.
 2023*